suesCL/machine-learning-course-project/machine-learning-ex2/machine-learning-ex2/README.md

 * **Plotting the decision boundary:**

 Plotting the decision boundary helps visualize the model learned by the classifier.
-The decision bounday seperates positve and negative samples.
-The file **plotDecisionBoundary.m** plots the decision boundary by first computing predictions and then drawing a contour plot of where predictions change from y=0 to y=1.
+The decision boundary separates positive and negative samples.
+The file plotDecisionBoundary.m plots the decision boundary by first computing predictions and then drawing a contour plot of where predictions change from y=0 to y=1.
 The figure shown below displays decision boundary where lambda = 1.

 ![](https://user-images.githubusercontent.com/26426412/31360122-cab9c06e-ad01-11e7-9b11-a7178a043b0a.png)